ezYakaEagle442/aks-sec-gov/setup-appgw-waf.md

 ***Note:***
 Application Gateway V1 supports public, private and public+private configuration. \
 Application Gateway V2 supports only public or public+private configuration.
-Customers can lock the public IP from external traffic by not creating listeners on public IP which keeps all ports close.
+Customers can lock the public IP from external traffic by not creating listeners on public IP which keeps all ports closed.
 The management/control plane ports are required to be open on the public IP and can be locked down by using GatewayManager service tag.

 Only private IP configuration is in the roadmap , no ETA available at this time.